defano/wyldcard/README.md

 Local variables in HyperTalk are lexically scoped and implicitly declared.
 That is, they retain their value only within the handler or function in which they're used.
 A variable may be made global by explicitly declaring it as such with the `global` keyword.
 Variables that are not declared as global are considered local, even when a global variable of the same name exists.
 All variables, global and local, are implicitly initialized with the empty string.

-HyperTalk uses `--` to initiate a single-line comment (there are no multi-line comments).
-Comments can appear on their own line, or following a statement inline.
+HyperTalk uses `--` to initiate a single-line comment (there is no multi-line comment syntax).
+Comments can appear on their own line or following a statement, inline.
 It's also legal for comments to appear outside of function definitions and handlers.
 For example:

 ```